A Complete Overview of The Eastern Forehand Grip

 While not as popular as it once was, the eastern grip is among the three most common tennis grips used by recreational and professional players.

 In this article, we’ll take a look at the eastern forehand grip in detail and explore the pros and cons of using this particular grip.

 Create a free account and explore my latest videos below

 The Eastern Tennis Grip

-The eastern forehand tennis grip was a rather natural evolution from the popular continental grip used by most players prior to the 1920’s.
+The eastern forehand tennis grip was a natural evolution from the popular continental grip used by most players before the 1920s.

 While the semi-western and western tennis grips are comparatively more extreme, the eastern grip allowed players to move from the continental grip without radically changing how they held the tennis racquet.

 Similar to other forehand grips, the eastern grip evolved as the sport became more competitive, and players wanted to hit more aggressive shots while still maintaining a high margin for error.